cult-of-coders/redis-oplog/docs/finetuning.md

 import {Events} from 'meteor/cultofcoders:redis-oplog';
 ```

+This mutation() function is called before the actual mutation takes place.

 To illustrate this better, if you have a collection where you don't need reactivity:
 ```js
 const Tasks = new Mongo.Collection('tasks');